Thank you for visiting the David Brink Park Shoreline Renovation online site.

 If not renovated, the shoreline structures will continue to deteriorate and could become a safety risk.
 The City has funding to design and construct a shoreline renovation project.

 The City just started the design process in early 2019 and has collected existing site information (such as a site survey) and identified potential site opportunities and constraints.
-Before schematic design begins, the City wants to hear from Kirkland residents to understand how the park is used and what features could be considered.
+Including community feedback, a final schematic design is complete.

 Now through June 2019: City engages in public outreach